JamesSullivan1/JamesSullivan1.github.io/_posts/2014-12-07-elf-surgery-pt-1-ELF-primer.md

 format as valid was a pipe dream.
 To prove myself wrong, I created a program that did exactly this.
-[inject](https://github.com/JamesSullivan1/inject) is a program that will (mostly) reliably insert into an ELF a new section (lovingly called ".evil", complete with a snippet of shellcode, and redirect control to this new section.
-In this post I outline how this was accomplished, and some of the very nasty difficulties I encountered along the way.
+[inject](https://github.com/JamesSullivan1/inject) is a program that will (mostly) reliably insert into an ELF a new section, lovingly called ".evil", and redirect control to this new section's payload.
+In this post I outline how this was accomplished, and some of the inherent challenges with modifying a complex binary artifact.

 ### A quick primer on ELF